 The purpose of the Act is to maintain a healthy, productive and resilient environment for the greatest wellbeing of the community in NSW, now and into the future, consistent with the principles of ecologically sustainable development.

 The BCT has established a comprehensive governance framework.
 This includes:

 - the BCT’s business plan

-- charters for the BCT Board and its committees
+- a charter for the BCT Board

 - instruments of delegation